History of the Fire Department

 The Public Safety Complex opened in February of 2014 providing a centrally located Administration Center which includes all of the Chief officers and the 7 members of the Fire Prevention Section.
 In addition to the offices and conference areas, a large portion of the building can be used for training and special events for both the Fire and Police departments.
 The Fire Department also maintains a separate building that includes eight bays for Reserve Fleet needs and several areas for offices and storage.

-Currently, the department consists of more than 152 paid personnel, 11 Fire Corps volunteers, 3 full-time and 1 part-time civilians and 6 fire stations.
-The response coverage is over 105 square miles and protects over 100,000 residents at an ISO level rating of 2.
-On any given day, there is a minimum of 33 firefighters, one fire investigator, a battalion chief, 6 fire engines, 6 squads (EMS units), 6 brush trucks, one 105-ft aerial ladder and one rescue unit available for response.
+Currently, the department consists of more than 173 paid personnel, 11 Fire Corps volunteers, 4 full-time and 1 part-time civilians and 7 fire stations.
+The response coverage is over 105 square miles and protects over 110,000 residents at an ISO level rating of 2.
+On any given day, there is a minimum of 36 firefighters, one fire investigator, a battalion chief, an EMS officer, 7 fire trucks, 7 squads (EMS units), 6 brush trucks, and one rescue unit available for response.
 The department also houses a Technical Rescue Trailer equipped to deploy for large scale incidents and it is complemented with a specially trained staff.

 The above information was gathered in part from Roberta Parker and records obtained from the Broken Arrow Historical Society, including newspaper articles from the Broken Arrow Ledger and the Broken Arrow Democrat, as well as transcripts from interviews found in the records at the BA Historical Society.